EnnieAyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 8-firstdelete contains command to delete a file
 - 9-firstdirdeletion contains command to delete a directory
 - 10-back contains command to chnge previous working directory
-- 11-lists contains command to list the content of various directory `
+- 11-lists contains command to list the content of various directory
+- 12-file_type contains command to display file type `